 1. Understand your style

 It is much easier to create a closet full of clothes that work for you if you understand your style.
 That is no easy task which is why I spend a lot of time on this site on articles that will help you to find your style.
 Start with how to find your style in 10 steps and 15 steps to acquiring style if are not born with it.
-Also the Style statement book or the dressing your truth test can help you get a clearer idea of who you are and how you would like to present yourself to the world.
+Other articles include Can you learn style and How to gain confidence in you and your style.

 2. Decide what your major cohesive element is